dogweather/forkful/content/en/rust/html-and-the-web/parsing-html.md

   \ is essential for web scraping, data extraction, or building web crawlers.\u2026"
 lastmod: '2024-03-13T22:44:59.893584-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing HTML in Rust is about extracting data from HTML documents, which\
-  \ is essential for web scraping, data extraction, or building web crawlers.\u2026"
+summary: Parsing HTML in Rust is about extracting data from HTML documents, which is essential for web scraping, data extraction, or building web crawlers.
 title: Parsing HTML
 weight: 43
 ---